jcp650/Kickstarter-analysis/Challenge README.md

 ### Figure 1
 ![](Resources/Theater_Outcomes_vs_Launch.png)

-Figure 1 shows that May has the most successful launches while October has the most the most failed launches.
+Figure 1 shows that May has the most successful launches while October has the most failed launches.
 In other words, campaigns launched after May tend to be less successful.
 Figure 1 decidedly demonstrates that May is the best time to launch a Kickstarter campaign for theater.